pierrz/github_events_consumer/README.md

 # GitHub Events API consumer

-This repository is a tool to quickly get data from [GitHub Events API](https://api.github.com/events) into a Mongo database, and have it exposed/analysed via several dedicated APIs.
+This repository is a tool to quickly get data from [GitHub Events API](https://api.github.com/events) and stream it into a Mongo database, and have it exposed/analysed via several dedicated APIs.

 It is a Docker setup with 2 main containers based on Celery (including Beat), Spark, asyncio, FastAPI and Mongo.